-OTTAWA/TORONTO (Reuters) - Canada will turn back irregular migrants walking over the U.S.-Canada border, Prime Minister Justin Trudeau said on Friday, as economic damage from the coronavirus outbreak intensified and a ban on non-essential travel across the world’s longest undefended border was set to come into effect.
+OTTAWA/TORONTO (Reuters) - Canada will turn back asylum seekers who walk over the U.S.-Canada border, Prime Minister Justin Trudeau said on Friday, as economic damage from the coronavirus outbreak intensified and a ban on non-essential travel across the world’s longest undefended border was set to come into effect.

-Canada, which closed its borders to most foreign nationals, agreed with the United States this week to close their shared border.
+It closed its borders to most foreign nationals and agreed with the United States this week to close their shared border.
 A notice from the U.S. Homeland Security Department (DHS) said restrictions will begin at 11:59 p.m.
 EDT Friday and last until April 20.

 Trudeau said the measure to return asylum seekers who walk into Canada outside official border stations was a temporary one to protect the health of Canadians during the coronavirus outbreak.

 Thousands have illegally crossed the Canada-U.S. border to file refugee claims in recent years, spurred by tougher U.S. immigration policies under President Donald Trump’s administration.

 As the border deadline approached, traffic was already snarled on some crossings early on Friday owing to stepped-up screening measures by the Canada Border Service Agency.

-That is expected to blow out the fiscal deficit and lead to higher government borrowing by nearly 40%, according to Reuters calculations.
-(Reporting by Arundhati Sarkar in Bengaluru and Jeff Lewis in Toronto; editing by Shounak Dasgupta, Jason Neely and Andrea Ricci)
+Trudeau’s government has pledged C$27 billion ($18.6 billion) in support, which could blow out the fiscal deficit and lead to higher government borrowing by nearly 40%, according to Reuters calculations.